Significant-Gravitas/AutoGPT-Code-Ability/README.md

 The Codex System is an advanced software development framework comprised of various specialized sub-agents and components.
 Each component plays a critical role in the software development lifecycle, from conception to deployment.
 In addition to the primary sub-agents, the Codex System includes essential supportive components: the Common Module, Chains Module, and Prompts Module.

-1. **Design (Product Owner)**: This component is pivotal in understanding and defining the product requirements.
+1. **Requirements (Product Owner)**: This component is pivotal in understanding and defining the product requirements.
 It acts as a bridge between the client's needs and the technical team, ensuring that the developed software aligns perfectly with the client's vision.

 2. **Architect (Solutions Architect)**: Responsible for crafting the overall architecture of the application.
 This component breaks down the application into manageable modules and writes the templates that guide the development process.